nikola4512/nikola4512/README.md

 - 👋 Hi, I’m @nikola4512
 - 👀 I’m interested in AI
 - 🌱 I’m currently learning data engineering
-- 💞️ I’m looking to collaborate on project with big data
+- 💞️ I’m looking to collaborate on project with data
 - 📫 How to reach me just contact my twiter

 <!---